 A university degree

-A convenient way to become a speech therapist is to obtain an online degree.
-You can pursue your dream career by doing online courses.
-Moreover, it saves time and penny at the same time as it takes not more than one year.
+A suitable approach to get an overview of speech and language therapy is to obtain an online degree.
+You can start your learning towards this dream career by doing online courses.
+Moreover, it saves time and penny at the same time.
+Besides, by doing online courses, you can be more aware of speech and language disorders and make your first step towards SLT career.

 3. Driving Licence